Sound Installations and Soundscapes for Galleries and Museums

 For this commission, I created a soundscape to compliment the exhibition of Japanese artist Utagawa Hiroshige’s paintings and woodblock prints of the natural world.
 From bush warblers and cranes to frog choruses and cicadas, recordings from Japan’s unique wilderness were brought together to create ’Nature All Around’.

 From a central point at the heart of the gallery sounds slowly rotated around visitors; morphing, evolving and changing as they followed a route across Hiroshige’s Japan.
-The soundscape, featuring the flora and fauna depicted in Hiroshige’s art, such as the peaceful tones of bamboo knocking together as they sway in the summer breeze or gentle birdsong, enhanced the visitor experience.
-From a carefully placed bench at the centre of the room, visitors could immerse themselves in this natural landscape.
+The soundscape, featuring the flora and fauna depicted in Hiroshige’s art, such as the peaceful tones of bamboo trunks knocking together as they sway in the summer breeze or gentle birdsong, enhanced the visitor experience.
+From a carefully placed bench at the centre of the room, visitors could immerse themselves in this virtual landscape.

 Working in tandem with the curators and design teams at the museum and through my own extensive research, I sourced sounds from many talented recordists who specialise in the subtle art of capturing natural environments.
-A virtual habitat was created from sounds of flora, fauna and other elements that would have been familiar to the artist as he studied the wildlife and landscapes of his homeland.

 The 24 minute long mix is comprised of around 70 different recordings edited and mixed together.
-It was played over a custom installed and fully immersive speaker system and mixed in a surround format.
+It was played over a custom installed and fully immersive speaker system and mixed in surround sound format.

 A highly commended exhibition, the prints, curation, artefacts and setting were all stunning.